Romaine Lettuce

 Here’s everything you need to know about Romaine Lettuce (also called Cos lettuce), like how to choose it, how to cut Romaine lettuce, how to store Romaine Lettuce, and what are Romaine hearts (also called “hearts of Romaine”).
 Plus 15 Romaine Lettuce Recipes to give you inspiration.

-Romaine lettuce is low in calories and has a high nutritional value, making this leafy green a healthy part of a balanced diet, especially if you consume it on a regular basis.
+Romaine lettuce is low in calories and has a high nutritional value, making this leafy green perfect to add to salads and lettuce wraps.

 What is Romaine Lettuce